 While we will remain reliant on fossil fuels for a few years, we need to decrease our dependence on them as fast as possible and ultimately receive all of our electrical energy from renewable and/or clean energy sources such as from wind, solar, geothermal sources.
 LADWP has been working on that for several years.
-It is close to receiving 40% of power it provides to its customers from renewable resources.
-Increasing renewable energy resources takes time and will not come without cost as well as a lot fo planning, collaboration and effort.
+It will be receiving over 60% clean energy that it provides to its customers.
+Increasing renewable and clean energy resources takes time and will not come without cost as well as a lot of planning, collaboration and effort.